vmware/vmware-aria-operations-integration-sdk/docs/index.md

 The Integration SDK creates Management Packs to add custom objects, data, and relationships from an endpoint into VMware Aria Operations.

-Using this SDK to create a Management Pack requires some Python knowledge (more languages are planned), and an understanding of how to get data from the endpoint using an API.
+Using this SDK to create a Management Pack requires some Python or Java knowledge, and an understanding of how to get data from the endpoint using an API.
 For example, to create a Management Pack for Cassandra DB, an understanding of how to write an SQL query, execute it, and read the results is required.

 Currently, installing a Management Pack built with the Integration SDK is supported for On-Prem versions of VMware Aria Operations only, but we are working to bring support to